kbrose/vsc-python-indent/README.md

 ## How it works

-Every time you press the `Enter` key in a python context, this extension will parse your python file up to the location of your cursor, and determine exactly how much the next line (or two in the case of hanging indents) should be indented.
-There are two main cases.
+Every time you press the `Enter` key in a python context, this extension will parse your python file up to the location of your cursor, and determine exactly how much the next line (or two in the case of hanging indents) should be indented and how much nearby lines should be un-indented.
+There are three main cases.

 ### Between bracket pairs